Nesvilab/MSFragger/tutorial_DIA.md

 <br>
 <br>

+The dataset used below for illustration was downloaded from [PXD011691](http://proteomecentral.proteomexchange.org/cgi/GetDataset?ID=PXD011691).
+It contains 10 samples analyzed using DIA (10 mouse brain tissue, with UPS proteins spiked in at varying concentration).
+It also contains 6 DDA runs (pool of the same 10 brain tissues, with peptides fractionated into 6 fractions) collected for building a spectrum library.

 ### Build a library from DDA data
-1. Select the 'SpecLib' workflow from the dropdown menu and 'Load'.
+1. In Workflow tab of FragPipe, Select the 'SpecLib' workflow from the dropdown menu and 'Load'.
 2. Load DDA spectral files in mzML or RAW format.
 (In this example, 6 DDA files corresponding to 6 fractionated peptide samples were loaded.)
 3. In the 'Database' tab, download or select an existing database.
 (In this case, a mouse database was downloaded with reviewed sequences, decoys, common contaminants, and iRT peptides.
-[UPS protein sequences] were also added manually.)
+UPS protein sequences were also added manually)

 **Note**: If you're working with a non-human dataset, change the 'RT calibration' option on the 'Spec Lib' tab to 'iRT' if these peptides have been spiked-in.
 EasyPQP will use the ciRT option (Biognosys common HeLa peptides) by default.